Bernardyńska Street

-Bernardyńska street is an historic axis of Bydgoszcz Old Town.
+Bernardyńska Street is a street in Old Town district of Bydgoszcz, Poland.
 It bears many historical buildings, of which several are listed on Kuyavian-Pomeranian Heritage list.

 Location

 Bernardyńska street delimitates the eastern edge of the Bydgoszcz Old Town.
 It extends along a north–south axis, from Jagiellonian roundabout to Bernardyński roundabout, via Bernardyński bridge on the Brda river.
-Its length is approx. 450 m.
+Its length is approximately 450 m.

 Naming

 The street bore the following names: